Frequently Asked Questions

 This website enables you to do a quick Property Search to view our available real estate.
 If you are looking for availability in a specific town, you can select the town to view current inventory.
 Other parameters such as the type of property and square footage can also be included to refine one's search.

-Who should I contact about leasing South Jersey office space?
+Who should I contact about leasing South Jersey industrial and office space?

-The Bloom Organization's leasing team, which can be reached at 856-778-0300, exists solely to assist businesses in locating commercial properties to meet their specific needs.
+The Bloom Organization's leasing team, which can be reached at 856-778-0300, exists solely to assist businesses in locating commercial and industrial properties to meet their specific needs.

 Real Estate Terms